David Rodriguez, Refinance & Rate Specialist

 🏠 What is an Adjustable Rate Mortgage?

 An ARM is a home loan where the interest rate changes over time.
 Unlike fixed-rate mortgages, ARMs start with a lower initial rate that adjusts periodically.
-As of November 2025, the 5/1 ARM rate is 5.57%, compared to fixed rates around 6.85%.
+As of December 2025, the 5/1 ARM rate is 5.57%, compared to fixed rates around 6.85%.
+Compare ARM rates from 50+ lenders to find your best option.

 💡 Key Insight: